Q: How will you operate during COVID-19?

 Q: Is everyone slotted into roles on the team?

-A: We’ll divide people into sub-teams (art, programming, design), but you’re encouraged to move around to experience different parts of the game development process.
+A: Members will choose the sub-team they want to work with the closest (art, programming, design, etc.), but are encouraged to move around to experience different parts of the game development process.
 Every part of the game’s development will be accessible to every member.
 We’ll also have sub-team leads to provide leadership opportunities to students who want to focus on just one aspect of the game’s creation.

 Q: How much are dues?